GothenburgBitFactory/taskchampion/docs/src/tasks.md

 * `annotation_<timestamp>` - value is an annotation created at the given time; for example, `annotation_1693329505`.
 * `dep_<uuid>` - indicates this task depends on another task identified by `<uuid>`; the value is ignored; for example, `dep_8c4fed9c-c0d2-40c2-936d-36fc44e084a0`

-Note that while TaskChampion recognizes "recurring" as a status, it does not implement recurrence directly.
+Note that while TaskChampion recognizes "R" as a status, it does not implement recurrence directly.

 ### UDAs